beaudaignault/hangman/readme.md

 One player game, based on the beloved classic death match.

 ## Technologies
 Made with care, using JavaScript, HTML, and CSS.
 Additional behaviors thanks to jQuery UI.
+Hat-tip to Google font "Laila."

 ## To play
 Visit: <https://beaudaignault.github.io/hangman/>